 - G. Group work the CYC practitioner appreciates that the group is a powerful socialization agent and that group work provides opportunities for its members to experience social development and to build on their existing strengths and competencies.
 Practitioners demonstrate an ability to adapt their behavior management and communication skills to function within the group context.
-They demonstrate a confidence and competency in dealing with group dynamics at a basic level, and ensure that group members are treated in a respectful and safe manner (AB, MN, NACP, ON). - H. Observation, reporting, and assessment -The CYC practitioner demonstrates observation and reporting skills that illustrate assessment and evaluation of processes and events in relation to the intervention plan(s) in order to create developmentally appropriate opportunities in which children can experience success.
+They demonstrate a confidence and competency in dealing with group dynamics at a basic level, and ensure that group members are treated in a respectful and safe manner (AB, MN, NACP, ON). - VIIG7 Participates in the regular assessment of the group's progress and interactions and suggests adjustments when necessary.
+(ON)

+H. Observation, reporting, and assessment - The CYC practitioner demonstrates observation and reporting skills that illustrate assessment and evaluation of processes and events in relation to the intervention plan(s) in order to create developmentally appropriate opportunities in which children can experience success.
 Observation is a process of monitoring progress and identifying strengths and weaknesses which leads to defining the intervention methods required for success in goal attainment.
-Observing, assessing, and reporting occur both moment-to-moment and in regularly scheduled summary intervals (AB, QU, MN, ON, NACP). - I. Evaluation The CYC practitioner understands the critical importance of evaluations in ensuring successful outcomes for children and youth.
-Practitioners understand that evaluations are based on a theoretical approach and that regular reviews are necessary to meet the child's needs.
+Observing, assessing, and reporting occur both moment-to-moment and in regularly scheduled summary intervals (AB, QU, MN, ON, NACP).